-Its just such an uncertain time isn’t it….., the one incredible thing about this situation is that it actually doesn’t matter which state you are in in the USA, or if you are in Europe, Australia, India, or some tiny island nation…. we are ALL in the same boat.
-We are all struggling with the same thing.
+Its been such uncertain times hasn’t it….. the one incredible thing about this pandemic has been that it actually doesn’t matter which state you are in, in the USA, or if you are in Europe, Australia, India, or some tiny island nation…. we have ALL been in the same boat.
+We have all struggled with the same thing.
 Here is a gorgeous photo of a traditional cruise ship in St.Lucia to cheer you up.

 Now St.Lucia is one of the first islands we got to that had a real supermarket that resembled something from home….
 And we discovered that if we anchored over in this one corner of Rodney Bay, we could take the dinghy ashore and it was only a really short 100 yard walk to this supermarket.